groupdocs-assembly/GroupDocs.Assembly-for-Java/Docs/content/assembly/java/developer-guide/inserting-hyperlinks-and-bookmarks/inserting-hyperlinks-dynamically.md

 Here, **uri\_or\_bookmark\_expression** defines URI or the name of a bookmark within the same document for a hyperlink to be inserted dynamically.
 This expression is mandatory and must return a non-empty value.In turn, **display\_text\_expression** defines text to be displayed for the hyperlink.
 This expression is optional.
 If it is omitted or returns an empty value, then during runtime, a value of **uri\_or\_bookmark\_expression** is used as display text as well.

-{{< alert style="warning" >}}Values of both uri_or_bookmark_expression and display_text_expression can be of any types.
+{{< alert style="warning" >}}<ul><li>Values of both uri_or_bookmark_expression and display_text_expression can be of any types.
 During runtime, Object.ToString() is invoked to get textual representations of these expressions’ values, which is useful for expressions of types like Uri, for example.
 While building a report, uri_or_bookmark_expression and display_text_expression are evaluated and their results are used to construct a hyperlink that replaces the corresponding link tag then.
 If uri_or_bookmark_expression returns the name of a bookmark in the same document, then the hyperlink navigates to the bookmark.
-Otherwise, the hyperlink navigates to a corresponding external resource.A link tag cannot be used within a chart.{{< /alert >}}
+Otherwise, the hyperlink navigates to a corresponding external resource.</li><li>A link tag cannot be used within a chart.</li></ul>{{< /alert >}}

-#### Insertion of links to cells for Spreadsheet documents
+### Insertion of links to cells for Spreadsheet documents

 For Spreadsheet documents, behavior of link tags is changed as follows.
 If an expression defined within a link tag is evaluated to a cell or cell range reference during runtime, then the tag is replaced with a link to the corresponding cell or cell range.